dcavar/dcavar.github.io/README.md

 - [NLP-Lab] Meetings are on Thursdays at 5:30 PM in Luddy Hall 0002; see [website](https://nlp-lab.org/) and calendar for details!

+- [Quantum NLP Study Group](https://nlp-lab.org/quantumnlp/) meetings are on Fridays at 4 PM in Ballantine Hall 104.

 ### Upcoming